* Investors doubt Libyan exports will return quickly

 Investors remained cautious after a breakdown in agreements between the Libyan government and rebels earlier this year.

-(Additional reporting by Christopher Johnson in London, Florence Tan and Manolo Serapio Jr in Singapore; Editing by William Hardy, David Evans ansd Steve Orlofsky)
+(Additional reporting by Christopher Johnson in London, Florence Tan and Manolo Serapio Jr in Singapore; Editing by William Hardy, David Evans, Steve Orlofsky and Diane Craft)